Rutam21/Mravel/README.md

 **Introducing Mravel!**

+**MindsDB + Travel => MRAVEL**

 Mravel is an AI-powered Travel Assistant that helps you explore destinations, find the best cuisines, discover attractions, plan itineraries, and even suggest accommodations.
-This repository houses the codebase for the Mravel application, which is built using JavaScript and integrates with MindsDB that powers all the underlying Machine Learning models.
+This repository houses the codebase for the Mravel application, which is built using JavaScript and integrates with MindsDB which powers all the underlying Machine Learning models.

 ![Mravel Cover](https://github.com/Rutam21/Mravel/assets/47860497/9fee87de-de7f-4c39-8ed1-1497a8c2b689)